devdanzin/cpython_fusil_report/cpython_report.md

 highlights the CPython development community's responsiveness to reported defects.

-Hits and new issues don't seem to appear at a steady pace.
-Apparently, there are long periods of no or nearly no new findings, followed by rapid accumulation of new results when new features are added to fusil, or when new CPython versions and/or configurations are added to the fuzzing pool.
+Hits and new issues did not appear at a steady pace.
+Instead, the campaign exhibited long periods with minimal new findings, followed by rapid accumulation of new results when new features are added to fusil, or when new CPython versions and/or configurations are added to the fuzzing pool.
 Repeated hits usually stop being found when the underlying issue